Reviews of “The Ones Who Walk Away from Omelas” (1973) and related work

 ‣ “The Ones Who Stay and Fight” (2018)

 Read in 2020.

 Read in How Long ’til Black Future Month?.
 This particular story may have come out earlier.

 In an otherwise happy city, “social workers” kill people who are cognizant of the possibility of valuing people.
-This idea arrives from the reader’s society via quantum woo, and you, the reader, are very upset about it all, says the narrator.
+This idea arrives from the reader’s society via quantum woo, and you, the reader, are very upset about it all.
+So says the narrator.